-Each province has a trial-level court, often called a superior court, and an appellate-level court.
-Most civil litigation in Canada begins in a provincial superior court.
+Each province and territory has a trial-level court, often called a superior court, and an appellate-level court.
+Most civil litigation in Canada begins in a superior court, although each province typically has a civil claims division of a provincial court with jurisdiction for lower-value claims (CA$50,000 or less).
 Appeals from superior courts are taken to the court of appeal of that province.

 Canada also has specialized courts that are federal, rather than provincial, in scope.
 The Federal Court of Canada is a court of limited jurisdiction dealing primarily with intellectual property, immigration, maritime law and judicial review of the decisions and actions of federal boards, commissions and other tribunals.
 The Tax Court of Canada hears disputes concerning federal taxes.
 The Federal Court of Appeal hears appeals from both the Federal Court of Canada and the Tax Court of Canada, as well as appeals from certain specified federal tribunals, such as the National Energy Board.